PeacefulLearner/Twitter-Sentiment-Analysis/README.md

-# Twitter-Sentiment-Analysis
+## Twitter-Sentiment-Analysis
-Here is a rudimentary implementation of sentiment analysis with the utilization of opensource frameworks.
+This repository is a rudimentary implmentation of Natural Language processing using Twitter API v1.1 to stream tweets according to a particular hashtag.